flecoqui/projects/_posts/2017-05-18-Mandarine.md

 #### Testing the backend services with the applicaiton TestAzureMediaIndexer:

-This template is associated with Windows Application which is used to generate automatically video subtitles in different languages fron an orginal video or audio file.
+This template is associated with Windows Application which is used to generate automatically video subtitles in different languages fron an original video or audio file.
 Once generated the subtitles are stored in Azure Search to allow the users to find all the videos associated with a specific key word.
 This Application called TestAzureMediaIndexer is available there: https://github.com/flecoqui/azure/tree/master/Samples/TestAzureMediaIndexer